FOSSforlife/github-presentation/docs/before-github.md

 - Git was first released in 2005.
 - GitHub was first released in 2008.
-- Software development in large teams sucked before then.
+- Software development in large teams was not fun before then.

 :::